Ben-Wu/mithril-jsx-template/README.md

 # Mithril + JSX Template

-Template for a [Mithril.js](https://mithril.js.org/) with JSX syntax using Babel 7 and Webpack 4
+Template for a [Mithril.js](https://mithril.js.org/) project supporting JSX and SASS using Babel 7 and Webpack 4

 ## Usage